Weak units, universal cells, and coherence via universality for bicategories: Regular poly-bicategories and universal 2-cells

-We obtain an analogous result for cells $t': (c) \to (a,b)$, by dualising to $\coo{X}$.
-The theory of divisible 2-cells in a unital regular poly-bicategory is just a specialisation of the one developed by Hermida, Cockett, Seely, and Koslowski; we will use implicitly the fact that appropriate compositions of binary tensors, homs, pars, and cohoms can be used to produce $n$-ary ones.
-We refer to \cite{cockett2003morphisms} for more details, and move on to the original treatment of weak units.
+The theory of universal 2-cells in a unital regular poly-bicategory is just a specialisation of the one developed by Hermida, Cockett, Seely, and Koslowski; we refer to \cite{cockett2003morphisms} for more details, and move on to the original treatment of weak units.